Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Summary

-    *Prefix: "Raging"*
+    *Prefix: "Wrathful"*

     The life of a Berserker is often short, but a fighter without regard for their own safety is the most dangerous of all.
-A Berserker's brutal advance taxes the body and soul.
+The Berserker's brutal advance taxes the body and soul.

   .. tab-item:: Rank 1

+    | **Burnout**
+    | When making an attack, parrying, or dodging, you may dedicate Vitality in place of Stamina, as long as at least 1 Stamina has already been dedicated to the action.

+  .. tab-item:: Rank 2

     | **Onslaught**
-    | After you make an attack and your target has made a defense roll, you may choose to reroll a number of failures up to twice your Berserker rank.
+    | After you make an attack and your target has made a defense roll (if any), you may choose to reroll a number of failures up to twice your Berserker rank.
 If you do, roll a d6.
 If the result is less than your current Vitality, you suffer 2 :term:`true damage <damage type: true>`.

-  .. tab-item:: Rank 2

-    | **Burnout**
-    | When making an attack, parrying, or dodging, you may dedicate Vitality in place of Stamina, as long as at least 1 Stamina has already been dedicated to the action.

   .. tab-item:: Rank 3

     | **Bloodbath**
     | Slaying an enemy restores 1 Vitality.
-If the killing blow was made using a melee natural weapon, 2 Vitality is restored instead.
+If the killing blow was made using a natural melee weapon, 2 Vitality is restored instead.

 --------